Early Acceptance Program: TTUHSC School of Medicine

 The Application and Interview Process

 Students begin their application following their second year as Honors College students at Texas Tech.
 The application opens annually on May 1st and closes on October 1st.
 Students must return an eligibility checklist to the Honors College by September 15th to indicate that they are participating in the Early Acceptance application process.
-Interviews will take place in December (fall semester of 3rd year) for those selected, and students will be notified of final decisions at the beginning of February of the subsequent year.
+Interviews, for those students invited to do so by the TTUHSC Medical School, will take place in December (fall semester of 3rd year) or January for those selected, and students will be notified of final decisions at the beginning of February.

 After graduation in May, submission of final transcripts MUST be sent to TTUHSC School of Medicine, Registrar's Office and TMDSAS for final verification of grades and eligibility in the summer before matriculation to medical school.